mdavezac/LaDa/sphinx-doc/source/about.rst

     would be impractical to qsub each and every job and then check that each ran correctly.
 Hence, LaDa provides an interface for that.

-With these building blocks in hand, it is possible, and fairly easy, to construct complex computational routines.
+With these building blocks in hand, it is possible, fairly easy, and - I'm told
+- even fun,  to construct complex computational routines.
 Computing phonons or formation enthalpy requires some know-how, certainly.
 But it is also quite repetitive.
 LaDa takes the gruelling out of it.

 Here are a few of the projects LaDa helped us with.